 Whether voluntary or through compliance obligation, there is an array of organizations and individuals, both public and private, that are potential buyers.

-As carbon markets continue to develop, the demand for credits is also evolving.
-Currently the market is voluntary, however legislation—such as the Paris Climate Agreement—is moving toward a compulsory environment of carbon offsets.
-Companies may become required to fund projects like REDD+ to negate their environmental impact.
+As carbon markets continue to develop, the demand for offsets is also evolving.
+Currently the market is voluntary, however diplomatic initiatives—such as the Paris Climate Agreement—are creating momentum for REDD+ while reaffirming the importance of sustainable management and protection of standing forests as a market-based mechanism for companies and countries to offset on-going GhG emissions.
+In addition, consumer-driven demand has incentivized companies to increase efficiencies and purchase offsets.
+REDD+ offsets are particularly attractive to companies because, along with the absorption of GhG emissions, they provide financial support to forest communities and measurable impact.
+Through this mechanism, we have demonstrated the profitability of investments in REDD+ investments.
 Motivation can range from pure profit, to formidable Corporate Social Responsibility (CSR) programs or philanthropic commitments.
 When AlphaSource invested in Wildlife Works, the first United Nations REDD+ approved developer, they were asked to create an institutional-quality impact fund that is directly focused on addressing climate change.
 At the moment, this market is undervalued.
-Our bets are hedged on the expectation that demand, and therefore value, will increase as times go by.